from £40 /night help

 If you can tear yourself away from glorious Swaledale, day-trips by car give the visitor access to any number of picturesque villages, bustling market towns and scenic beauty spots.
 Take your pick from Yorkshire's famous (or lesser known) visitor attractions.
 A selective check-list might include Fountains Abbey, the world of James Herriot, Newby Hall and Gardens, the 'Living Museum of the North' at Beamish and even, for a grand day out, the County's historic capital of York.

 Gunnerside is the gateway to upper Swaledale, a picturesque ensemble of grey stone cottages with the beck gurgling through the village to join the glorious river Swale.
-The village boasts a popular licensed café which also hosts Bistro nights and quizzes and even provides tasty takeaway meals.
+The newly refurbished Kings Head Pub in the heart of the village provides a focal point for locals and holidaymakers alike and serves good food and Black Sheep ales.
+The also village boasts a popular licensed café which also hosts Bistro nights and quizzes and even provides tasty takeaway meals.
 There is also a working Smithy.
 There are numerous walks from the door – whether you are in the mood for a gentle riverside stroll or a challenging hike over the breezy fells.
 Or if you prefer to explore from the saddle - bike hire and pony-trekking are both on hand.

 • Hazel Brow open farm 2 miles away in Low Row